 Green Road Walk (Green Route)

-This is a short loop walk around Lower Lake.
-As you round the east side of the lake on the boardwalk, enjoy the view up the valley.
+This is a short, loop walk around Lower Lake.
+Enjoy the view up the valley from the east side of the lake on the boardwalk,.
 The path along the road to Upper Lake is paved.

 This is one of the most popular Glendalough Walks.
+It is a hill walk so be prepared for a challenging 3 hour hike.
 The scenery is considered some of the most spectacular in County Wicklow.
 The trail begins with a short steep climb up the west side of the Poulanass Waterfall.
-A boardwalk to the right and a set of more than 600 steps will lead you to a breathtaking view of Upper Lake.
+A boardwalk to the right and a set of more than 600 steps will lead to a breathtaking view of Upper Lake.

 The boardwalk continues along the top of the Spinc, then descends through blanket bog and heath into the Glenealo Valley.
-A rough path leads down to the shore of Upper Lake where you’ll find ruins of a Miners’ Village.
+A rough path leads down to the shore of Upper Lake and the ruins of a Miners’ Village.
 Lead, silver and zinc were mined in this valley and the neighbouring Glendasan Valley between 1800 and 1963.
-As you walk back along the north shore of Upper Lake watch for a sign post where you can look across the lake and see St. Kevin’s Bed.
+Walk back along the north shore of Upper Lake.
+Watch for a sign post from which St. Kevin’s Bed, across the lake, is visible.

 Short Glendalough Walk

-If you are short of time, you can still enjoy a quick walk and get a flavour for the area.
+If time is short, enjoy a quick walk and get a flavour for the area.
 Walk through the Glendalough monastic site, exiting to the south across the bridge.
 Walk west on the Green Road to Upper Lake.
 Climb to Poulanass Waterfall.
 Turn around, heading back to Upper Lake.
 Walk the path on the north shore of Lower Lake back to your starting point.
 This takes about 1.5 hours.

 Long-Distance Walks